cosmos/cosmos-sdk/docs/architecture/adr-007-specialization-groups.md

 ### Negative

- - could be used to negatively increase centralization within a community
+ - could be used to increase centralization within a community

 ### Neutral